Parents Who Love Too Much

 Listens to the child and gives out of a desire to meet the child's emotional or material needs.
 Unconsciously gives to meet his/her own unmet desires and unfulfilled hope, with little regard to what the child truly needs.

 Encourages the child's internal strengths and qualities.
-Is more concerned with externals and anxiously compares his child to others.
+Is more concerned with externals and anxiously compares his/her child to others.

 If you're a parent who loves too much: